|

 the same day as in the case of Mediaset an EWC agreement was signed for

-presidium.
-Besides Germany (three delegates) France, Spain, UK,
+with a three-headed presidium.
+Besides Germany (three delegates)

-Poland and Czechia are represented with one delegate each.
+France, Spain, UK, Poland and Czechia are represented with one delegate

+each.
+The constituting meeting is planned for December 2007.
 The

-constituting meeting is planned for December 2007.
-The following

 On

-company Alstom had to hive off some business divisions.
-So was the
+engineering company Alstom had to hive off some business divisions.
+So

-Conversion, now Converteam) sold to a British financial investor.
+Converteam) sold to a British financial investor.
+Since 24th January

-near Paris.
-These choose a steering committee of three, which
+based in Massy near Paris.
+These choose a steering committee of three,

 News 1/2007).